milanofthe/pathsim/docs/source/examples/stick_slip.rst

     events = [E_slip_to_stick, E_stick_to_slip]

-Finally we can instantiate the `Simulation` with the blocks, connections, events and some additional parameters such as the timestep.
-We use an adaptive timestep ODE solver `RKBS32` (its essentially the same as Matlabs `ode23`) so the event managemant system can use backtracking to accurately locate the events.
+Finally we can instantiate the :class:`.Simulation` with the blocks, connections, events and some additional parameters such as the timestep.
+We use an adaptive timestep ODE solver :class:`.RKBS32` (its essentially the same as Matlabs `ode23`) so the event managemant system can use backtracking to accurately locate the events.
 Then we can run the simulation for some duration which is set as `2*T` (two periods of the source term) in this example.

 .. code-block:: python